kurdin/console-remote/README.md

 *Note:* This is a client script, not a server, with this code, you can connect and send messages to any **project-channel-name** you want on our public `http://console.re` server, you can see your logs at `http://console.re/project-channel-name`.
 If you need your own private server with  support or API customization, please <a href="#public-and-private-servers">read this section</a> and <a href="http://console.re/#contact">contact us</a>.

-*Warning:* **Use this for development environment only.
-Please DO NOT USE IT ON PRODUCTION WEBSITES AND SERVERS.**
+*Warning:* **Use Console.Re for development environment only.
+Please DO NOT USE ON PRODUCTION WEBSITES AND SERVERS.**

-For the latest updates follow [@consolere](https://twitter.com/consolere) on twitter.
+For the latest updates, follow [@consolere](https://twitter.com/consolere) on twitter.

 # Installation and Use